nataschalamsu/movie-discovery/README.md

 # Discovery Movie

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 A simple website contain list of movies and details about a movie.
-Built with React JS, Typescript, CSS and using [The Movie Database API] (https://www.themoviedb.org/).
+Built with React JS, Typescript, CSS and using [The Movie Database API](https://www.themoviedb.org/).

 ## Getting Started